Amarjit Chandan: Move to (East) Punjab, India

-After his release in August 1973 the first task he did was to collect letters of Shaheed Bhagat Singh and his comrades from National Archives New Delhi and publish them in Punjabi under the title Chithian: Shaheed Bhagat Singh te Sathi (Letters of Shahid Bhagat Singh & Comrades).
+After his release in August 1973 the first task he did was to collect letters of Shaheed Bhagat Singh and his comrades from National Archives New Delhi and other sources.
+These were published in Punjabi under the title Chithian: Shaheed Bhagat Singh te Sathi (Letters of Shahid Bhagat Singh & Comrades).
 He found and translated Bhagat Singh's famous article Why I am an Atheist.
 Since then it has been reprinted many times.
 He founded the Shaheed Bhagat Singh Research Committee.
 Its other members were Professors Bipan Chander, Bhagwan Josh, Harish Puri and Jagmohan Singh, Bhagat Singh's nephew.
-During 1977-1979 he researched under Bipan Chander, the historian, on the Pepsu Muzara Lehar (Land tenants’ militant movement of the Pepsu) fought under the leadership of Lal Communist Party led by Teja Singh Sutantar.
+During 1977-1979 he researched under Bipan Chander, the historian, on the Pepsu Muzara Lehar (Land tenants’ militant movement of the Pepsu) fought under the leadership of the Lal Communist Party led by Teja Singh Sutantar.
 He edited Hem Jyoti when it was relaunched in 1974 under the Punjabi Sahit Sabhyachar Manch.
 Harbhajan Halvarvi and Pash were also on the editorial team.
 During 1977-80 he was also a correspondent from East Punjab for Economic & Political Weekly published in Bombay.

 Chandan worked as an editor of Preet Lari during 1976-1977 and before that as the founding editor of short-lived literary magazine Disha (The Direction) published in Chandigarh.

 A list of more than 100 naxalites killed in fake police encounters in East Punjab was published under his name in 1977.
 He was one of the founders of Jamhuri Adhikar Sabha Punjab (Association for the Protection of Democratic Rights, Punjab).
 In 1977 he was on the national Fact-Finding Team in Andhra Pradesh to investigate the murders of naxalites in police custody.